 Not only will these games help them exercise, but it will also help you create and reinforce your bond with your rodent friends!

 I actually wrote a whole list of the best pet rat toys, including some that you can make at home.
-So if you’ run out of ideas of games and toys, take a look and you’ll certainly find some new ones!
+So if you run out of ideas for games and toys, take a look and you’ll certainly find some new ones!